Copyright © Greene County | All Rights Reserved

 Participants in the program are given 3 months to complete their sentence, with the responsibility falling to the juvenile.

-In 2013, 67 juveniles participated in Teen Court through 27 court nights throughout the year.
-Out off these 67 juveniles, 45 (67%) successfully completed the program requirements and had their cases closed at the Juvenile Office.
+In 2014, 75 juveniles participated in Teen Court through 25 court nights throughout the year.
+Out of these 75 juveniles, 53 (71%) successfully completed the program requirements and had their cases closed at the Juvenile Office.

 What makes Teen Court effective ?

 The standard requirements for each participant include: 1-4 jury sessions at Teen Court, 3-12 Community Service hours, and 75-150 Community Action Points (which are earned by doing positive activities in the community, school, and/or home).
 Each defendant is also required to attend a Family Communication Workshop with a parent/guardian, and one gender specific event in either GEMs or Spartans programming.